DevOps-PracticeOrg/hubot/README.md

 # Kitty Hubot

 It is easy for you to add EventHanler on Webhook of GitHub.
-This hubot sends Messaage to specified room.
+This hubot sends a messaage to a specified room.

 ## set pairs of repogitory names and room names.